Hiraman/E+ via Getty Images

 Feelings of hopelessness

-You may notice the onset of post-race blues a few days or even a week following your race.
-Thankfully, experts say these symptoms are temporary.
-If you find that your symptoms are increasing in severity or not subsiding after two weeks, make an appointment with a healthcare provider to determine the best course of action.
+If you find that your symptoms are increasing in severity or not subsiding after a few weeks, make an appointment with a healthcare provider to determine the best course of action.

 There are several things you can do to keep the post-marathon blues at bay.
-Here are five strategies for handling your emotions.
+Here are a few strategies for getting ahead of your emotions.

 Sometimes we’re so quick to figure out “what’s next” that we can overlook the achievement itself.
 “It is always good to make space during your recovery to give yourself credit and a pat on the back for completing your marathon,” Susie says.
 “You are amazing!
 Don’t forget that!”